-Although clearly not as imposing as the three-handers and full calendars in the same collection, the chronographs still have a point of interest of their own.
-While many currently available chronographs are often powered by Frankensteins (or rather chimeras) that feature normal three-hander movements with add-on modules from third-party manufacturers, this new model features a good old ETA Valjoux 7750 natural-born chronograph ebauche, which is not only more reliable, but is also less expensive to fix if anything goes wrong.
+Although not as imposing as the three-handers and full calendars in the same collection, the chronographs still have a point of interest of their own.
+While many currently available chronographs are often powered by Frankensteins (or rather chimeras) that feature normal three-hander movements with add-on modules from third-party manufacturers, this new model features a good old ETA Valjoux 7750 natural-born chronograph caliber, which is not only more reliable but is also less expensive to fix if anything goes wrong.

 To better match its older siblings, the watch will be issued in the same slightly outsized body 43 millimeters in diameter.
-Even though oversized chronographs are still quite popular both among watchmakers and their clientele, I would like to state for the records that the choice of size seems neither warranted nor justified in this particular case.
+Even though oversized chronographs are still popular both among watchmakers and their clientele, I would like to state for the records that the choice of size is neither warranted nor justified in this particular case.

 While there is certainly a wide niche of “sporty” and “military” chronographs that are presented in deliberately large bodies, this specimen styled as a classic dress watch, which is supposed to be worn with a lot more formal attire that a combination of khaki pants and a surplus M65 jacket.